darrenmlouw/iot-tracking/README.md

 ```

 ### Swagger Documentation
 There is proxy setup for the frontend to communicate with the backend API.
-The proxy is configured to use the API server running on `http://localhost:5154`.
+The proxy is configured to use the API server running on `http://localhost:5154` or `https://localhost:7253`.
-To access the swagger documentation, navigate to `http://localhost:5154/swagger`. or `https://localhost:7253/swagger` for the frontend proxy.
+To access the swagger documentation, navigate to `http://localhost:5154/swagger`. or `https://localhost:7253/swagger`.

 ## SQL Scripts
 Create a Database named `IoTTrackingDev` and run the following SQL scripts to create the tables and seed the data.